aarizat/interview-questions/general_questions/README.md

 3 - What is Composition ?

-4 - What is the difference between Herencia and Composition ?
+4 - What is the difference between Inheritance and Composition ?

 5 - Mention some design patterns